andrewshaodev/LearningHowToLearn/index.md

  - Widely believed that we can hold four "chunks" of working memory
  - Humans tend to group items into chunks so it seems our working memory is bigger than it actually is
  - Need to constantly repeat items to keep in working memory

- - Shutting your eyes reduces other items that allows you to keep Working Memory items in place
+:bulb: Shutting your eyes reduces other items that allows you to keep Working Memory items in place

 ---